Predicting earthquake damages with Azure ML Workspace

 Build responsible AI solutions on a secure trusted platform

-Azure Machine Learning Workspace is distributed into three components: Manage, Assets, Author.
+An Azure ML Workspace is distributed into three components: Manage, Assets, and Authoring.

 Manage